The Christ Foundation - Funder Overview

 - Demonstrate fiscal responsibility and collaborative partnerships

-- Serve Ohio and surrounding states (though national/international organizations are considered)
+- Serve Ohio and surrounding states (though national/international organisations are considered)

 Key Takeaways for Grant Writers